So in Love (Orchestral Manoeuvres in the Dark song): B-sides

 "Concrete Hands" was released on the B-side of the 7" singles, and an extended version on the B-side of the 12" singles.
-It was also released on the Navigation: The OMD B-Sides compilation album in 2001.
+It was also released on the compilation album Navigation: The OMD B-Sides (2001).
 The lyrics were made of lines written on postcards sent by Andy McCluskey to his girlfriend.

 "Maria Gallante" was an extra song on the 12" releases and can also be found on the second disc of the 7" double pack.
-Until now, it is not available on CD.
+The song appeared on CD for the first time in October 2025, on the bonus disc of the 40th anniversary reissue of Crush.
 The song takes its title from the Caribbean island Marie-Galante, although the lyrics deal with a girl.

-"White Trash" is a song from the album Junk Culture.
+"White Trash" is a song from the band's fifth studio album Junk Culture (1984).
 This live recording was recorded at Hammersmith Odeon on 3 October 1984, and was only released on the double 7".